 You might also come across a version of balut called “penoy”.
 These are the balut eggs that don’t properly develop after 9-12 days.
 Balut penoy is like a hard-boiled egg with no separation between the yolk and egg white, kind of like a semi-scrambled egg still in its shell.
 Personally, I prefer the real thing.

 2. Banana Q / Kamote Q

 Unlike balut that can be intimidating even to Filipinos, Banana Q (or cue) isn’t scaring anyone away.
 It’s a skewered deep-fried sweet plantain coated in caramelized brown sugar.
-Equally popular as a Filipino street food and as a snack made at home, it’s something that many Filipinos grew up eating.
+Equally popular as street food in the Philippines, it’s something that many Filipinos grew up eating.

 The bananas used to make banana q are called saging na saba or saba bananas.
-They’re frequently used in Filipino cooking to make desserts like turon, halo-halo, minatamis na saging (banana with caramel sauce), and maruya (banana fritter).
+They’re frequently used to make Filipino desserts like turon, halo-halo, minatamis na saging (banana with caramel sauce), and maruya (banana fritter).
 They’re even used to add sweetness to savory dishes like arroz a la cubana and pochero.

 This may sound odd to some westerners, but we Filipinos have a type of ketchup made with saba bananas.
 Called banana ketchup, it’s a sweetened version of regular ketchup that was invented during WWII due to a lack of tomatoes.
 Today, it’s arguably more popular than tomato ketchup and is a perfect condiment to oily, deep-fried foods.